-When the Snoo "smart bassinet" entered the market four years ago, it was an instant success among parents who were desperate to find a way to keep their newborn babies asleep longer.
+When the Snoo "smart bassinet" entered the market five years ago, it was an instant success among parents who were desperate to find a way to keep their newborn babies asleep longer.
 For some, the nearly $1,300 fee was a small price to pay for the two hours of additional daily sleep time the magic crib promised.
 But for many others, that price was still far too high, even with options to rent it for $118 a month.

 This week, however, those families on the fence about whether to invest in the Snoo might have added incentive to do so: the US Food and Drug Administration has expedited the examination of it as a potentially life-saving medical device capable of reducing Sudden Infant Death Syndrome.

 Happiest Baby Inc., the company behind the Snoo, announced that it has received the FDA's "Breakthrough Device" designation.